smucclaw/l4-lp/README.md

     and
     [Java](https://jpl7.org/).

-- A in-browser IDE powered by [CodeMirror](https://codemirror.net/) and the browser ESM library to parse, transpile, execute L4 and visualise execution traces (via [guifier](https://github.com/maliknajjar/guifier)) completely in the browser.
+- An in-browser IDE powered by [CodeMirror](https://codemirror.net/) and the browser ESM library to parse, transpile, execute L4 and visualise execution traces (via [guifier](https://github.com/maliknajjar/guifier)) completely in the browser.